RanZhang08/RanZhang08.github.io/_pages/teaching.md

   -- Intelligent Systems for Molecular Biology (ISMB, 2016, poster)

-**Genome-wide prediction and functional characterization of the genetic basis of autism spectrum disorder.**

   -- NY Area Meeting in Quantitative Biology (2016, talk)

-**Genome-wide prediction and functional characterization of the genetic basis of autism spectrum disorder.**

   -- Computational Systems for Integrative Genomics (2016, talk)